 Unified Physical Education Recreational Activities places emphasis on the opportunity for students of all abilities to participate together through ongoing educational and physical activities.
 Additionally, the course supports the development of student leadership skills and empowers students to foster an inclusive environment in a variety of recreational movement activities.
 Student learning outcomes emphasize motor skills, anatomical basis of movement, fitness planning, social and emotional development, and energy balance to support healthy living.
 This course may be taken more than once for credit.

-11, 12 Schools

-Battlefield High School Brentsville District High School Colgan High School Forest Park High School Gainesville High School Hylton High School Osbourn Park High School Patriot High School Potomac High School Unity Reed High School Woodbridge High School Prerequisites Health and Physical Education 1 and Health and Physical
+Credits 1 Grades 11.12 Schools Battlefield High School Brentsville District High School Colgan High School Forest Park High School Gainesville High School Hylton High School Osbourn Park High School department chairperson or the supervising teacher

+Health and Physical Education 1 and Health and Physical

-Education 2 and/or recommendation from the department chairperson or the supervising teacher
+Education 2 and/or recommendation from the